Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Related Work

-Within the AI industry, the BPO model is regarded as an effective approach to integrate workers into production processes \cite{miceli2020between, le2023problem}.
+BPOs are long-established organisations that provide a wide range of services, including human resources, finance, accounting, and after-sales support.
+BPOs can be understood as a subset of outsourcing arrangements, with call centres representing one of the most prominent examples of this model \cite{apte1995global, miller2018call}.
+An important distinction between BPOs and crowdsourcing platforms lies in their management structures: BPOs involve human management \cite{le2023problem}, while crowdsourcing platforms rely on algorithmic management of workers.
+Within the AI industry, the BPO model is regarded as an effective approach to integrate workers into production processes \cite{miceli2020between}.
 This integration is particularly valued given the dynamic nature of data annotation work, especially content moderation, and BPOs' established experience in delivering diverse services to tertiary sector companies.
-However, this BPO model is not effective with respect to the professionalisation of workers.
+However, this BPO model is detrimental to the professionalisation of workers.
 Content moderation work generates value for platforms beyond its primary function of managing user-generated content.
-The decisions made by content moderators - determining what constitutes violations, identifying emerging harmful behaviours, and categorising content types - create structured datasets that are used to train automated detection systems and machine learning models \cite{gebrekidan2024content, abdelkadir2025role}.
+The decisions made by content moderators create structured datasets that are used to train automated detection systems and machine learning models \cite{gebrekidan2024content, abdelkadir2025role}.
 These AI systems become integral to platforms' ability to scale content management and form the foundation for algorithmic recommendation systems that drive user engagement and advertising revenue \cite{gillespie2018custodians}.
-The metadata generated through moderation processes provides valuable insights for platform optimisation and product development \cite{badouard2025introduction}.
-Content moderators working within BPO arrangements often receive limited recognition for these contributions within formal organisational structures, despite their work being essential to multiple revenue-generating activities.
-At the same time, improvements in working conditions appear to be possible within BPOs, provided that there is third-party intervention, particularly from clients who can demand changes \cite{muldoon2025poverty}.
+Content moderators, and more broadly data workers, working within BPO arrangements often receive limited recognition for these contributions within formal organisational structures, despite their work being essential to multiple revenue-generating activities.
+BPOs geographical locations are often selected based on labour costs \cite{borman2006applying} and historical ties between contracting companies and host countries, frequently reflecting colonial relationships.
+France and Madagascar exemplify this pattern \cite{le2023problem}.